Package ovault

 Functions

-Nomalize a note name to be used in Obsidian links.
+Nomalize a note name or path to be used in Obsidian links.

 Example: